-Recently, a lot of people started reporting they are temporarily banned from using WhatsApp.
-These bans were increasing in duration and seemed to have popped up all of a sudden without any explanation.
-As it turns out, the bans are stepping stones to getting rid of the many mods that are out there for WhatsApp.
+Recently, many people started reporting they are temporarily banned from using WhatsApp.
+These bans were increasing in duration and seemed to have suddenly popped up without any explanation.
+As it turns out, the bans are stepping stones to getting rid of the many mods out there for WhatsApp.

-You see, as great as WhatsApp is, there are still many features that it’s missing.
+You see, as great as WhatsApp is, many features are still missing.
 These modded versions of Whatsapp provide added privacy features and some cool stuff like reading deleted messages, status and so on.

-As a result, a large number of the audience had migrated from the official WhatsApp to these mods.
+As a result, many of the audience had migrated from the official WhatsApp to these mods.
 However, there was a catch.

 Why are modded versions of Whatsapp being banned?

-You see, all these mods were based on the WhatsApp base 2.19.115, which was discovered to have a security loophole that allowed hackers to get access to your device.
+All these mods were based on the WhatsApp base 2.19.115, which was discovered to have a security loophole that allowed hackers to access your device.

-Now while WhatsApp has fixed this issue on the original version, since they have no control over the many modded versions out there, millions of users remain at risk.
-Also, the fact that these users are communicating with users that use the official version means that the ‘end to end’ encryption that WhatsApp offers is also compromised.
+Now while WhatsApp has fixed this issue on the original version since they have no control over the many modded versions, millions of users remain at risk.
+Also, the fact that these users communicate with users that use the official version means that WhatsApp’s ‘end-to-end’ encryption is compromised.

 Hence, to preserve user security and their fate, WhatsApp decided to go ahead and ban all the modded version users, forcing them to switch to the official version.
 These bans start as a 20-minute ban and can go as high as 24 hours.
 They even might extend to a permanent ban if the user doesn’t switch.

 The bans are also quite annoying.
 They’ll pop up every time you’re using your phone, so much so that you’ll have to minimise them multiple times before being able to use your phone.
 Even then, they pop up after a couple of minutes.